Transperth: Ticketing

-79% of all fares were paid for using a SmartRider card, a contactless stored-value card introduced in 2007.
+As of 2022, 79% of all fares were paid for using a SmartRider card, a contactless stored-value card introduced in 2007.
 Paying for paper tickets using cash is also possible.
 Tickets can be issued on all buses and ferries and from ticket machines at train stations and ferry jetties.
-SmartRiders can only be purchased at certain retail stores and Transperth InfoCentres, and are not generally purchasable at stations or on buses.
-Methods for adding money to the SmartRider card include using "add-value machines" at certain stations, BPAY, on buses and ferries, at certain retail stores and Transperth InfoCentres, and by setting up "Autoload", where direct debits are made automatically from a bank account to a SmartRider.
+SmartRiders can only be purchased at certain retail stores, Transperth InfoCentres, and at SmartRider Hub machines at selected bus and railway stations; they are not purchasable at every station or on buses.
+Methods for adding money to the SmartRider card include using SmartRider Hub and stand alone "add-value" machines at certain stations, on buses and ferries, at certain retail stores and Transperth InfoCentres, BPAY through online banking, and by setting up "Autoload", where direct debits are made automatically from a bank account to a SmartRider.
 Fares for using a SmartRider cost 10% less than paper tickets, and 20% less if "Autoload" is used.
 To use a SmartRider card, users must "tag on" at the start of a journey and "tag off" at the end of their journey, and the lowest possible fare is automatically applied.
 The daily spend on a SmartRider is capped at the DayRider cash fare.

 People travelling to and from events at Perth Stadium do not have to use a SmartRider or pay for a ticket as Transperth fares are included in the cost of every Perth Stadium ticket.

 From the 1990s to 2007, MultiRiders were used as multi-trip tickets.
 They used magnetic-stripe technology.

-From December 2025, commuters will be able to use credit and debit cards and digital wallets on smartphones and smartwatches to tag on and pay at the start of a journey.
+From December 2025, commuters became able to use contactless payment methods such as credit and debit cards and digital wallets on smartphones and smartwatches to tag on and pay at the start of a journey.
 Commuters using this method will pay the cash fare rate.